-The Serviced Apartments industry has been the strongest performer in the Accommodation subdivision over the past decade.
+The Serviced Apartments industry has been the steadiest performer in the Accommodation subdivision over the past decade.
 Other accommodation providers, including hotels and motels, have struggled in the wake of declining domestic tourism, a high Australian dollar and global economic uncertainty.
-In the five years through 2013-14, IBISWorld expects revenue will increase by an annualised 3.1% to $3.0 billion.
+In the five years through 2014-15, IBISWorld expects industry revenue to increase by an annualised 2.3% to $3.0 billion.

-While the Serviced Apartment industry is strongly placed among accommodation service providers, the industry has battled a strong Australian dollar and cheap international airfares for much of the past five years... purchase to read more
+While the Serviced Apartments industry is well placed among accommodation service providers, it has had to contend with a strong Australian dollar and cheap international airfares for much of the past five years.
+These factors have been driving Australian tourists overseas at the expense of the domestic tourism market... purchase to read more

 Industry Report - Industry Investment Chapter

 The Serviced Apartment industry exhibits a medium level of capital intensity.
-IBISWorld estimates that for every dollar paid as wages, operators are required to invest $0.27 in capital.
-The Serviced Apartments industry, like other industries in the hospitality sector, is labour-intensive.
-The industry requires high levels of face-to-face service in all areas of operation, from management through to a range of front-of-house and back-of-house activities, including cleaning and maintenance.
-However, compared with hotels, motels and resorts, serviced apartments require less labour as rooms are serviced less frequently and many serviced apartments do not have on-site restaurants (which are typically highly labour intensive)... purchase to read more
+The industry requires high levels of face-to-face service in all areas of operation, from management through to a range of front-of-house and back-end activities, including cleaning and maintenance.
+However, compared with hotels, motels and resorts, serviced apartments require relatively less labour as rooms are serviced less frequently and many serviced apartments do not have on-site restaurants (which are typically labour-intensive).
+As a result, IBISWorld estimates that for every dollar paid as wages, operators are required to invest $0.28 in capital.
+Over the past five years, capital intensity has increased due to the ongoing developments of industry operators... purchase to read more